FishTacoGames/Motion-Maps-Demo/README.md

-Extract the zip (or copy & paste the "MotionMapsDemo" folder from the zip in your downloads) to any folder and launch the exe.
+(Outdated Demo) Extract the zip (or copy & paste the "MotionMapsDemo" folder from the zip in your downloads) to any folder and launch the exe.

 Unfortunatly RenderTextureArrays are not supported on WEBGL.